 Revolving Credit Facility.
-At December 31, 2021, the total borrowing capacity under our revolving credit facility maturing in May 2024 was \$1.0 billion.
-Any borrowings outstanding under this facility are classified as long-term debt on our consolidated balance sheets.
-Borrowings under the facility are unsecured and bear interest at LIBOR plus a spread ranging from 0.875% to 1.500% based on our credit ratings.
+At December 31, 2022, the total borrowing capacity under our revolving credit facility was \$1.0 billion, of which \$88.1 million matures in May 2024 and the remaining \$911.9 million matures in November 2027.
+Any borrowings outstanding under this facility are classified as long-term debt in our consolidated balance sheets.
+Borrowings under the facility are unsecured and bear interest at Term SOFR and a credit spread adjustment of 0.10% plus a spread ranging from 0.875% to 1.500% based on our credit ratings.
 Additionally, an unused commitment fee is assessed at a rate between 0.075% and 0.200% depending on our credit ratings.
-The unused commitment fee was 0.125% at December 31, 2021.
+The unused commitment fee was 0.125% at December 31, 2022.
 Borrowings under this facility may be used for general purposes, including capital expenditures.
-As of December 31, 2020 and 2021, there were no borrowings outstanding under this facility and \$3.5 million was obligated for letters of credit.
-Amounts obligated for letters of credit are not reflected as debt on our consolidated balance sheets, but decrease our borrowing capacity under this facility.
+As of December 31, 2021 and 2022, there were no borrowings outstanding under this facility and \$3.5 million was obligated for letters of credit.
+Amounts obligated for letters of credit are not reflected as debt in our consolidated balance sheets, but decrease our borrowing capacity under this facility.

 Our revolving credit facility requires us to maintain a specified ratio of consolidated debt to EBITDA (as defined in the credit agreement) of no greater than 5.0 to 1.0.
 In addition, the revolving credit facility and the indentures under which our senior notes were issued contain covenants that limit our ability to, among other things, incur indebtedness secured by certain liens or encumber our assets, engage in certain sale-leaseback transactions and consolidate, merge or dispose of all or substantially all of our assets.
-We were in compliance with these covenants as of and during the year ended December 31, 2021.
+We were in compliance with these covenants as of and during the year ended December 31, 2022.

 Commercial Paper Program.
 We have a commercial paper program under which we may issue commercial paper notes in an amount up to the available capacity under our \$1.0 billion revolving credit facility.
 The maturities of the commercial paper notes vary, but may not exceed 397 days from the date of issuance.
 Because the commercial paper we can issue is limited to amounts available under our revolving credit facility, amounts outstanding under the program are classified as long-term debt.
 The commercial paper notes are sold under customary terms in the commercial paper market and are issued at a discount from par, or alternatively, are sold at par and bear varying interest rates on a fixed or floating basis.
-The weighted average interest rate for commercial paper borrowings based on the number of days outstanding was 0.4% and 0.2% for the year ended December 31, 2020 and 2021, respectively.
-There was \$108.0 million outstanding under this program at December 31, 2021.
+The weighted average interest rate for commercial paper borrowings based on the number of days outstanding was 0.2% and 1.2% for the years ended December 31, 2021 and 2022, respectively.
+There was \$32.0 million outstanding under this program at December 31, 2022.

-During the years ending December 31, 2019, 2020 and 2021, total cash payments for interest on all indebtedness, excluding the impact of related interest rate swap agreements, were \$217.1 million, \$234.5 million and \$221.6 million, respectively.
+During the years ending December 31, 2020, 2021 and 2022, total cash payments for interest on all indebtedness, excluding the impact of related interest rate swap agreements, were \$234.5 million, \$221.6 million and \$223.7 million, respectively.